What can I do with Speech Recognition?

 You can use your voice to control your computer.
 You can say commands that the computer will respond to, and you can dictate text to the computer.

-Before you get started using Windows Speech Recognition, you'll need to connect a microphone to your computer.
+Before you get started using Windows Speech Recognition, you need to have a microphone hooked up to your computer.
 Once you've got the microphone set up, you can train your computer to better understand you by creating a voice profile that your computer uses to recognize your voice and spoken commands.
-For information about setting up your microphone, see Set up your microphone for Speech Recognition.

-After you've got your microphone and voice profile set up, you can use Speech Recognition to do the following:
+After you've got your microphone and voice profile set up, you can use Speech Recognition to:

 Control your computer.
 Speech Recognition listens and responds to your spoken commands.
 You can use Speech Recognition to run programs and interact with Windows.
 For more information about the commands you can use with Speech Recognition, see Common commands in Speech Recognition.

 Dictate and edit text.
-You can use Speech Recognition to dictate words into word-processing programs or to fill out online forms in a web browser.
+You can use Speech Recognition to dictate words into word processing programs, such as WordPad, or to fill out online forms in Internet Explorer.
 You can also use Speech Recognition to edit text on your computer.
 For more information about dictating text, see Dictate text using Speech Recognition.

 Speech Recognition is available only in English, French, Spanish, German, Japanese, Simplified Chinese, and Traditional Chinese.